 That’s what her name was.
 Linh.
 She had almost forgotten it, somehow; it was like her body was trying to reject all memory of her like a bad organ transplant.
 When she was alive, Corey’s hospital visits were brief and fleeting.
 What was even the point?
 To subject herself to that grueling visage, a tiny woman covered in bandages and inundated with tubing, unable to move?
 She was gone, the brain damage too great.
 That hope that latched onto her years ago had vanished.
 She used to think staying around her helped lessen the pain, but it didn’t.
 It only grew worse.

-So much worse, in fact, the image of the pigeon returned.
+So much worse, in fact, the image of the pigeon returned, laid over Linh’s mutilated form.

-This time, the boot was the toggle of a switch and a minute of silence.
+This time, the boot was the flick of a switch and a minute of silence.

 Corey puffed on her cigarette once more.